• Listen to Podcast

 • Committee Meeting #2: Tuesday, March 10, 1:00 pm (Zoom)

-Nominations for the 2026 Eudaimonia Award are NOW OPEN.
+Nominations for the 2026 Eudaimonia Award are NOW CLOSED.

-We are seeking 3–4 committee members to help select this year’s Featured Keynote and the Faculty, Staff, and Student Eudaimonia Award recipients.
-Participation requires attending two meetings:
+We choose 3–4 committee members to help select this year’s Featured Keynote and the Faculty, Staff, and Student Eudaimonia Award recipients.
+Participation required attending two meetings:

 • Committee Meeting #1: Tuesday, March 3, 1:00 pm (Zoom)